afloarea/maze-solver/README.md

 ![original](docs/images/original_normal.png) ![solved](docs/images/solved_normal.png)

-Here is an example of a bigger one (it is a bit hard to show since it is 4k x 4k pixels):
+Here is an example of a bigger one (4k x 4k pixels):
 ![monster](docs/images/solved_perfect4k.png)

 And an even bigger one (10k x 10k):